pyx-project/pyx/manual/text.rst

 output.
 All intermediate output is attributed to the commands just sent and will be analysed for problems.
 This is done by :class:`texmessage` parsers.
 Here, a problem could be logged to the PyX logger at warning level, thus be reported to ``stderr`` by default.
-This happens for over- or underful boxes or font warnings emitted by TeX.
+This happens for over- or underfull boxes or font warnings emitted by TeX.
 For other unknown problems (*i.e.* output not handled by any of the given :class:`texmessage` parsers), a :exc:`TexResultError` is raised, which creates a detailed error report